 How is food poisoning diagnosed?

-Your doctor will evaluate your symptoms and ask for details about what you’ve had to eat and drink recently.
-Depending on your symptoms, your doctor may also take a stool sample or blood test to check for parasites or bacteria.
+Your healthcare provider will ask you about your symptoms and what you’ve had to eat and drink recently.
+If you have particular symptoms, they may want to take a stool sample or give you a blood test to check for particular parasites or bacteria.

 Management and Treatment

-What are the complications associated with food poisoning?
+What are the possible complications associated with food poisoning?

-- Miscarriage or stillbirth: Listeria infection is especially dangerous for unborn babies because the bacteria can cause neurological damage and death.
+- Miscarriage and stillbirth: Listeria infection is especially dangerous for unborn babies because the bacteria can cause neurological damage and death.

 - Kidney damage: E. coli can lead to hemolytic uremic syndrome (HUS) and kidney failure.

 - Arthritis: Salmonella and campylobacter bacteria can cause chronic arthritis and joint damage.

 - Nervous system and brain damage: Some bacteria or viruses can cause a brain infection called meningitis.
 Others such as campylobacter can cause a neurological disorder called Guillain-Barre syndrome.